-Work conducted (1 July 2016 - 30 June 2017)
+Work conducted (1 July 2017 - 30 June 2018)

-• Biosecurity Qld: 5 person days contributed in survey and control operations.
+• Biosecurity Qld: 4 person days contributed in survey and control operations.

-- A total of two Limnocharis flava infestations have been recorded in the Mareeba Shire Council area (Table 2). - The Kuranda infestation is classified as eradicated. - The Speewah infestation is still being actively controlled with seedlings germinating this year.
+- A total of two Limnocharis flava infestations have been recorded in the Mareeba Shire Council area (Table 2). - The Kuranda infestation is classified as eradicated. - The Speewah infestation had no seedling germination this year.